All Episodes

 You can't say you have one and then say I can't tell you about the other.

-Well, he did this with Hillary Clinton eleven days before the yeah.
+Well, he did this with Hillary Clinton 11 days before the Yellowstone.

-As we continue, of course, three big top stories that we are covering on the program today, not the least of which is James Comey's testifying on Capitol Hill, and then of course the Gorsuch confirmation hearings have begun, and we're hitting that today, and the health care bill is moving forward, eight hundred nine four one Sean, J. Seculo.
+As we continue, of course, three big top stories that we are covering on the program today, not the least of which is James Comey's testifying on Capitol Hill, and then, of course, the Gorsuch confirmation hearings have begun, and we're hitting that today.

-Let's go back to what is n why wouldn't the FBI director mention another ongoing investigation.
+Let's go back to what is why wouldn't the FBI director mention another ongoing investigation?

-For example, you know, and by the way, if it's so bad that foreign countries are influencing our elections, well, why didn't anybody care about Obama openly trying to influ influence the election of Israel?
+You know, and by the way, if it's so bad that foreign countries are influencing our elections, well, why didn't anybody care about Obama openly trying to influence the election of Israel?

 Well, because it didn't serve the narrative.

-But you you gotta look at two things here.
+But you've got to look at two things here.

-Number one is uh the interesting comment, the opening comment by the chairman, Nunez, who says while there's no evidence of wiretaps, this does not mean that there was no other surveillance going on.
+Number one is the interesting comment, the opening comment by the chairman, Nunez, who says, while there's no evidence of wiretaps, this does not mean that there was no other surveillance going on.

-Then you have the admission by the FBI director that in fact there is an ongoing criminal investigation of uh Trump associates and Russia, which means there's obviously some surveillance that's been going on.
+Then you have the admission by the FBI director that, in fact, there is an ongoing criminal investigation of Trump associates in Russia, which means there's obviously some surveillance that's been going on.

-Then you have the uh statement that he's not gonna talk about whether there's an investigation of linked information because he doesn't even want to acknowledge that whether that's classified or not.
+Then you have the statement that he's not going to talk about whether there's an investigation of leak information because he doesn't even want to acknowledge that whether that's classified or not.

-He follows that up, and by the by the way, this is to me all of this is absurd in the analysis, and he paints a narrative, and and the fourth takeaway here is and I think everybody needs to know this one too, it there's not any evidence that one vote was impacted by this alleged Russian engagement.
+And the fourth takeaway here is, and I think everybody needs to know this one too, is there's not any evidence that one vote was impacted by this alleged Russian engagement.

-And I am no fan of Russia, as you know, but there was no evidence that anything in the election was impacted by this Russia engagement.
+And I am no fan of Russia, as you know, but there was no evidence that anything in the election was impacted by this Russian engagement.

-And then when he was filed, close with this.
+And then when he was final, I'll close with this.

 This is from the director of the FBI.

-Sean, this is this is beyond the pale of acceptability.
+Sean, this is beyond the pale of acceptability.

 He does.